leonardoborges/octopress/source/_posts/2012-01-20-announcing-the-sydney-clojure-user-group.markdown

 categories: [clojure, clj-syd]
 ---

+__Update:__ We now have a [Meetup.com page][9].
+Head over there to learn about our next meetups as well as to RSVP to them.
+We'll discontinue usage of the wiki for registering attendees, in favor of the new site.
+Everything else on this post however still holds.

 [If you've been following my blog][1], you'll have noticed I started running internal Clojure meetups/hack nights at ThoughtWorks here in Sydney a while ago.
 While being closed, we've already had one international speaker - [Ola Bini][7] - come and share his experience as an attendee at [Clojure/conj][8].
 I promise I'll blog about it soon.

 We're a small but active group, eager to learn and as a natural result we couldn't stay closed for any longer! :)